Acute Medically this generally refers to a new problem that is serious.

-DAA stands for Dietitians Association of Australia and is the peak body for the dietetic profession, representing more than 7,000 members.
-DAA members research and deliver evidenced-based information.
-The co-founders of Enlighten Nutrition, Cathy Harbury and Nicole West have DAA credentials meaning their advice and support is solid and dependable.
+DA stands for Dietitians Australia and is the peak body for the dietetic profession, representing more than 7,000 members.
+DA members research and deliver evidenced-based information.
+The co-founders of Enlighten Nutrition, Cathy Harbury and Nicole West have DA credentials meaning their advice and support is solid and dependable.

 Deficiency stands for lack or shortage of.
 After weight loss surgery it is difficult to maintain hydration, meet requirements for all vitamins, minerals, protein, energy and fibre.
 Expert guidance with lots of tips and tricks on maximising nutrition is essential and this is what we do best at Enlighten Nutrition.